Alxblsk/t13n/README.md

 ## T13N: Transliteration Made Right

-Welcome the the T13N - a transliteration library for Cyrilic languages.
+Welcome the the T13N - a transliteration library for Cyrilic languages written for Javascript applications.

 ### What is it for?